-sustained by the faith of Christians in Chris- ing." .
-True he led Israel and his first disciing in experimental religion, I am sure I nev- is claimed in relation to the Advent moveer experienced a more holy and beneficent ef- ment.
-God has guided us to do his will inry to ascension.
+sustained by the faith of Christians in Chris- ing."
+True he led Israel and his first discitian experience.
+Bro.
+Miller said March 20th, ples "by a way they knew not," yet he guided of the 7th month, 'If we are right in believ- them in "his way."
+Amen.
+This is all that ing in experimental religion, I am sure I nev- is claimed in relation to the Advent movery to ascension.
 Thus it was with Elijah.
-It know, if the Advent brethren were ever blessis necessary to verify other scriptures.
+It iknow, if the Advent brethren were ever blessis necessary to verify other scriptures.
 "As ed, they were then.'
 This is the doctrine of We had better rush on forked ing of the Son of Man be."
 Noah went into lightning, than 'deny' the Holy Ghost in the the Ark seven days before the flood.
 If any Advent experience-better be plunged into a imagine that the analogy does not apply to the fiery furnace than deny God who is a 'con-